thegeneschool/metagenomics/docs/startup.md

 jupyter lab --no-browser --ip 0.0.0.0 --LabApp.token=112233445566778899
 ```

+!!! warning "IMPORTANT"
-IMPORTANT: replace the string of numbers `112233445566778899` with your own string -- this is the secret key that will allow you (and only you) to connect to your jupyter server and run commands, so you want something that neither human nor robot will guess.
+    Make sure to replace the string of numbers `112233445566778899` with your own string -- this is the secret key that will allow you (and only you) to connect to your jupyter server and run commands, so you want something that neither human nor robot will guess.
 Hexadecimal (lowercase) values are ok here too.

 ## Connect to the Jupyter web interface